We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 Do I still need to get my identity documents certified by a legal professional during lockdown?

 We do still need your identity documents to be certified by a legal professional for your initial application as a pharmacy technician.
 We recognise some trainees are experiencing challenges in having their identity documents certified by a solicitor or other legal professional.
 We would suggest that you contact all local solicitors and also speak to your current employer, who may be able to assist in relation to identifying a legal professional who can help.

 We are also currently reviewing options for a new identity verification process and will provide further details on this page once the new process is introduced.

 What should I do if I am unable to complete my training in the planned timelines because of the impact of the pandemic?
-(For example, I am shielding or have childcare responsibilities)?
+(For example, I am shielding)?

 If you are unable to complete your training for any reason then you should talk to your tutor or mentor and to your employer as early as possible.
 Education providers are able to be flexible on deadlines, and there is flexibility over the two years of training to catch up if you need to.
 If you are concerned about your employment contract coming to an end before you complete your training then speak to your employer as soon as you can to explore the options that may be available to you.